mesosphere/dcos-docs-site/pages/1.11/installing/evaluation/index.md

 This page supports both DC/OS OSS (default) and DC/OS Enterprise installation methods.
 You can evaluate the installation of DC/OS cluster based on your requirements.

+**Note:** The following installation methods are supported by DC/OS community but not officially supported by Mesosphere.

 # Types of installation methods

 Use the following installation methods based on your requirement.